Texas Tech University

 3. Exemptions from Policy

 a.
-Sales that are temporary in nature and the resulting total sales revenues are expected to be less than $50,000 over the entire life of the sales of the goods or services and with a gap of at least 2 years before there are additional sales.
+Sales that are temporary in nature and the resulting total sales revenues are expected to be less than $50,000 over the entire life of the sales of the goods or services and with a gap of at least two years before there are additional sales.

 4. Establishment

-The University may authorize the establishment of an AE or EBA when it is determined necessary or reasonable to charge fees for goods and services.
-The request for establishing a new AE or EBA account or for approval to begin selling a significantly different type of good or service for an existing AE shall be submitted as a new fund request using the Finance Fund Maintenance Application.
+The university may authorize the establishment of an AE or EBA when it is determined necessary or reasonable to charge fees for goods and services.
+The request for establishing a new AE or EBA account or for approval to begin selling a significantly different type of good or service from an existing AE shall be submitted as a new fund request using the Finance Fund Maintenance Application.
 The following information may be requested to be included in the request:

 a.
 Names of the non-campus organizations and/or private businesses requesting the services.
 If the non-campus organization(s) is/are federal agencies, State of Texas, local, city, county, or other agencies, indicate whether agreements, contracts, or other documentation will be required.